zwt233/zwt233.github.io/_pages/about.md

 <!-- Since Sept.
 2020,  -->

 Wentao Zhang is pursuing his Ph.D. degree in Computer Science at [Peking University](https://www.pku.edu.cn/), under the supervision of Prof. [Bin Cui](http://net.pku.edu.cn/~cuibin/) (The director of DAIR lab).
-Previously, he interned for more than three years in industry, such as [Tencent](https://www.tencent.com/) and [Apple Research](https://machinelearning.apple.com/).
+Previously, he interned for more than 3 years in industrial companies, such as [Tencent](https://www.tencent.com/) and [Apple Research](https://machinelearning.apple.com/).
 He is currently leading the Graph Data Mining team and several system projects in DAIR lab.
 His research is supported by [Apple Scholar](https://machinelearning.apple.com/updates/apple-scholars-aiml-2021).